Electrically Controllable Flat Band in Two-Dimensional Electron Gases under Nonuniform Magnetic Fields

-(such that $|\textbf{B}|=B_0$ as $x=\pm L$) as illustrated in Fig.\ref{fig1}(a), the electron’s curvature radius depends on position through the local field magnitude.
-As a result, the guiding center of the cyclotron orbit acquires a drift velocity known as the gradient B ($\nabla\textbf{B}$) drift,\cite{plasma}
+, with $L$ a length scale parameter such that $|\textbf{B}|=B_0$ as $x=\pm L$, charged carriers' curvature radius depends on position through the local field magnitude.
+As a result, the guiding center of the cyclotron orbit acquires a drift velocity known as the gradient B ($\nabla B$) drift,\cite{plasma}

 Around the interface where the magnetic field changes sign, the orbital chirality of cyclotron motion reverses across the zero-field line.
-This leads to the formation of snake orbits\cite{ChingHao}, which propagate along the interface with the direction opposite to the $\nabla\textbf{B}$ drift.
+This leads to the formation of snake orbits\cite{ChingHao,ChangHao2}, which propagate along the interface perpendicular to $\nabla B$.

-Another important classical scenario is a uniform magnetic field combined with a uniform electric field perpendicular to it, as shown in Fig.\ref{fig1}(b).
+Another important classical scenario is a uniform magnetic field combined with a uniform electric field perpendicular to it, as shown in Fig.~\ref{fig1}(b).
 In this case, electrons undergo the $\textbf{E}\times \textbf{B}$ drift, with the drift velocity\cite{plasma}

 , which plays a key role in the classical Hall effect.